wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.2

 <p class=fip id=p2>
-2.&emsp;Many stand guard over their ideas because they want to protect their thought systems as they are, and learning means change.
+2. Many stand guard over their ideas because they want to protect their thought systems as they are, and learning means change.
 <sup>2</sup>Change is always fearful to the separated, because they cannot conceive of it as a move towards healing the separation.
 <sup>3</sup>They always perceive it as a move toward further separation, because the separation was their first experience of change.
 <sup>4</sup>You believe that if you allow no change to enter into your ego you will find peace.